President Of Tanzania Receives Credentials Of Qatar's Ambassador

-Dodoma: President of the United Republic of Tanzania HE Samia Suluhu Hassan received the credentials of HE Fahad Rashid Al Muraikhi as Ambassador Extraordinary and Plenipotentiary of the State of Qatar to Tanzania.
+HE President of the United Republic of Tanzania Samia Suluhu Hassan received the credentials of HE Fahad Rashid Al Muraikhi as Ambassador Extraordinary and Plenipotentiary of the State of Qatar to Tanzania.

 For her part, HE the President of the United Republic of Tanzania entrusted HE the Ambassador to convey her greetings to HH the Amir, wishing His Highness good health and happiness, and the State of Qatar continued progress, development, and prosperity.